In Thailand Someone Is Always Watching You

 To see what it can teach us about Thai culture.

 As expats, we need to understand the foreign culture around us.

-In Thailand, that's not easy, because Thais are masters of deception and subtlety.
+In Thailand, that's not easy, because Thais are masters of

 Example #1: The waitress changed jobs.